Highlights of Individual Books in the Classics Library

 A facsimile from 1898 of the "Papyrus of Ani," in a display case in the Classics Library’s Reading Room, features the Egyptian Book of the Dead with translation by E.A.
-Wallis Budge, the same copy Prof. John Miller Burnam (1864-1921) is examining in the portrait.
-It features the royal scribe Ani and his wife Thuthu entering the Hall of Judgement, Ani’s soul, Anubis testing the tongue of Balance, Thoth recording the result of the weighing with the Devourer of the Unjustified standing by, Horus leading Ani to Osiris.
+Wallis Budge, the same copy Prof. John Miller Burnam (1864-1921) is examining in a portrait in the Reading Room.
+It features the royal scribe Ani and his wife Thuthu entering the Hall of Judgement, Ani’s soul, the dog god Anubis testing the tongue of Balance, the baboon god Thoth recording the result of the weighing with the Devourer of the Unjustified (crocodile, leopard, hippo composite) standing by, the falcon god Horus leading Ani to Osiris.
 Osiris throned with Isis and Nephthys behind the throne.
 Under the 19th dynasty the dead were entombed with a copy of the Book of the Dead as a provision on their journey to Eternity.
 During the burial ceremony a priest would read from this book.
 The texts that it contained depicted in great detail the stages of rebirth, one of which was the weighing of the soul.
-The dead person's heart was put in one pan of a scale, and in the other was placed the Feather of Ma'at (Goddess of Justice and Truth).
+The dead person's heart was put in one pan of a scale, and in the other was placed the Feather of the bird goddess Ma'at (Goddess of Justice and Truth).
 The sacred writing (hieroglyphs) told the story along with colored vignettes on rolls from the papyrus plant.

-The field closest to Burnam’s heart was Spanish Paleography.
-He never got to finish his monumental Palæographia iberica examining the manuscripts from the Iberian Peninsula.
-The book featured above is Esteban Paluzie y Cantalozella’s Paleografía Española.
-Barcelona 1846, with a summary of the history of writing illustrated with the ancient and modern characters of various languages; a summary of the alphabets of unknown letters found in the oldest monuments of Spain, published by d.
+The field closest to Burnam’s heart was Spanish Palaeography.
+He never got to finish his monumental Palæographia iberica examining the manuscripts from the Iberian Peninsula before his untimely death in 1921.
+The book featured above is Esteban Paluzie y Cantalozella’s Paleografía Española, Barcelona 1846, with a summary of the history of writing illustrated with the ancient and modern characters of various languages; a summary of the alphabets of unknown letters found in the oldest monuments of Spain, published by d.
 Luis José Velazquez; a sample of the alphabet of early Spanish from d.
 Juan Bautista Erro y Azpiroz; a dictionary of Roman abbreviations found on tombstones; various Roman, Gothic, Arabic, Hebrew and Christian inscriptions; and a discourse on Catalan palaeography.

 Rare Belser facsimile (Cod.
 Urb. lat.
 277) of the manuscript in the Biblioteca Apostolica Vaticana.
 The Geography (in the Greek original, Γεωγραφικὴ Ὑφήγησις, and in Latin, Geographia or Cosmographia) is a gazetteer, an atlas, and a treatise on cartography, assembling the geographic knowledge of the 2nd century CE Roman Empire.
 Originally written by the Egyptian astronomer, mathematician, and geographer Claudius Ptolemaeus (c.
 100-170 CE), the work was a revision of a now-lost atlas by Syriac-Greek geographer and cartographer Marinus of Tyre (c.
 70-130 CE) and other sources.
 This facsimile of the earliest translation into Latin in 1406 by the Florentine Renaissance scholar Jacopo D'Angelo was highly influential for the geographic knowledge and cartographic traditions of Renaissance Europe.